RabiiAlaouiLamharzi/ProjectHachathon/README.md

 If you encounter difficulties accessing admin.html, you can try accessing it directly via the following URL: https://rabiialaouilamharzi.github.io/ProjectHachathon/admin.html

-Maybe that the issue with admin.html has to do with deploying the website on Github?
+Maybe the issue with admin.html has to do with deploying the website on Github?

 There are still some problems related to mobile display!